oscafrica/documentation/src/GOVERNANCE.md

 ### Incubation projects without Mentor

-Should an incubation project lose its mentor, the LibreHealth community manager will support the project lead in finding a new mentor.
+Should an incubation project lose its mentor, the Open Source Community Africa community manager will support the project lead in finding a new mentor.

 ## Acknowledgements

-*This work, "LibreHealth Community Governance", is a derivative of "Xen Project Governance" by Xen Project, used under the Creative Commons Attribution 3.0 License (CC BY 3.0).
-"LibreHealth  Community Governance" is licensed under the Creative Commons 4.0 International Attribution License (CC BY 4.0) by Humanitech Inc.*
+*This work, "Open Source Community Africa Community Governance", is a derivative of "Xen Project Governance" by Xen Project, used under the Creative Commons Attribution 3.0 License (CC BY 3.0).
+"Open Source Community Africa  Community Governance" is licensed under the Creative Commons 4.0 International Attribution License (CC BY 4.0) by Humanitech Inc.*